Disney Lesson Plans, Activities, and More

 **This post may contain affiliate links.
 Therefore, if you purchase something through the link we may receive a small commission at no extra charge to you.
 This helps us keep our freebies, content, and resources FREE ALWAYS!
 We really appreciate your support!

 Undoubtedly, Disney lesson plans make learning even the most boring subjects fun!

-Almost everyone I know loves Disney!
-It seems that if your students and/or your own children are like mine, they love anything and everything Disney.
+Indeed, almost everyone I know loves Disney!
+Moreover, if your students and/or your own children are like mine, they love anything and everything Disney.
 In reality, it’s not just kids, but adults too!
-In turn, love = making learning fun = making teachers and parents happy.
+In turn, love equals making learning fun, which then makes teachers and parents happy.
 However, when looking for resources I found that they are all over the place.

 First, definitely check out Disney Educational Productions for award-winning classroom media that enhances learning and unlocks student creativity.
 These are fabulous educational resources for elementary through high school students!
 Subsequently, here is an extensive list of links that you can explore to bring Disney into your lessons.
-I hope you enjoy them, and would love to hear of any I missed, so please leave a comment below!
+Above all, I hope you enjoy them!

 Printables for Disney Lesson Plans

 For starters, a great Disney resource is printable pages, as they are wonderful for rainy days at home, for fast finishers in the classroom, and for various lessons.
-Here are some of my favorites:
+Thus, here are some of my favorites:

 Wonderful collection from Disney Family (Official site)